Vatnar/UIAOBSIDIAN/25H/IKT202 Software Engineering/Forelesning/Estimation Error Over Time.md

-Waterfall Method, the more time, the more sikker
+Waterfall Method, the more time, the less estimation error

 Agile:
-Start at the same place, but people say they know more, so theres more price.
+Start at the same place, but people say they know more, so there is more price.
-Rather, new problems they didnt find.
+Rather, new problems they didn't find.